Ken Loach: Association with Labour under Jeremy Corbyn

 In November 2019, Loach endorsed the Labour Party in the 2019 general election.
 In December 2019, along with 42 other leading cultural figures, he signed a letter endorsing the Labour Party under Corbyn's leadership in the 2019 general election.
 The letter stated that "Labour's election manifesto under Jeremy Corbyn's leadership offers a transformative plan that prioritises the needs of people and the planet over private profit and the vested interests of a few."

-In August 2021, Loach was expelled from the Labour Party because of his membership of an organisation, Labour Against the Witchhunt, proscribed by the party the previous month, saying he was removed for failing to "disown" Labour members who had been expelled from the party.
+In August 2021, Loach was expelled from the Labour Party because of his membership with the organisation Labour Against the Witchhunt, with the party saying he was removed for failing to "disown" Labour members who had been expelled.
 In an interview with Jacobin the same month, Loach stated that he was not a member of any of the organisations which had recently been proscribed by the party, but that he "support(ed) many of the people who have been expelled, because they are good friends and comrades".
 He also argued that his expulsion was an ex post facto action as the evidence the party cited in their letter informing him of their decision dated from before the organisations he was accused of being a member of had been banned by the party.
 Former shadow chancellor John McDonnell said, "To expel such a fine socialist who has done so much to further the cause of socialism is a disgrace".
 His expulsion was also opposed by the Socialist Campaign Group but supported by the Jewish Labour Movement.